ahmedkhaled4219/Linux-Labs/README.md

 ### 19. What is the difference between the “x” permission for a file and for a
 ### directory?

+x permission for file is to run the file x permission for a directory is to cd

 ## ................................................................................................